 3.04 Third-Party Loans.
 In the event that the Company requires additional funds to carry out its purposes, conduct its business or meet its obligations, or to make any expenditure authorized by this Agreement, the Company may borrow funds from such third-party lender(s) on such terms and conditions as may be acceptable to the Manager, in its sole discretion.

 3.05 Voluntary Loans.
-In the event the Company requires additional funds to carry out its purposes, conduct its business, meet its obligations or make any expenditure authorized by this Agreement, and additional funds are not available from third parties pursuant to §3.04 on terms acceptable to the Manager in its sole discretion or from the Members or a third party pursuant to §3.02, any Member may, but will not be obligated to, loan such funds to the Company, upon such terms and conditions as the Manager and the such Member may agree in writing.
+In the event the Company requires additional funds to carry out its purposes, conduct its business, meet its obligations or make any expenditure authorized by this Agreement, and additional funds are not available from third parties pursuant to §3.04 on terms acceptable to the Manager in its sole discretion or from the Members or a third party pursuant to §3.02, any Member may, but will not be obligated to, loan such funds to the Company, upon such terms and conditions as the Manager and such Member may agree in writing.

 ARTICLE IV